 - Noisy wind deflector

-When compared to other hardtop convertibles such as the Volvo C70 and Chrysler Sebring—it doesn't get any better than this.
+When compared hardtop convertible layouts—from rivals like the Volvo X70 and Chrysler Sebring—it doesn't get any better than this.
 In less than 25 seconds, a total of eight electric motors work in conjunction to unlatch the roof from the windshield header and flip and fold it under the metal trunk lid.
 The convertible roof also has a setting that opens the front section only like a sunroof.
 And with the top stowed away, cargo capacity remains a decent (for the class) 6.6 cubic feet, which is enough for an overhead-bin-sized suitcase.